What It's All About

 Minor

-The indoor agriculture minor at NMU (Northern Michigan University) offers students the opportunity to explore the exciting realm of controlled environment agriculture as a complement to their primary degree program.
-This minor provides a foundation of knowledge in plant cultivation techniques, greenhouse management, hydroponics, and sustainable agricultural practices.
-Students gain hands-on experience through laboratory work and have the chance to work with cutting-edge technologies and systems.
-The indoor agriculture minor at NMU equips students with valuable skills that can be applied to a variety of industries, from food production and urban farming to research and development.
+Students explore the exciting realm of controlled environment agriculture as a complement to their primary degree program.
+Studies are based on a foundation of plant cultivation techniques, greenhouse management, hydroponics, and sustainable agricultural practices.
+Students gain hands-on experience through laboratory work and have the chance to work with cutting-edge technologies and systems to learn valuable skills that can be applied to a variety of industries, from food production and urban farming to research and development.
 By choosing this minor, students can enhance their academic profile and open doors to unique career paths in the rapidly growing field of indoor agriculture.

 Program Outline